What should I do if my health or condition is getting worse?

 What if I find it challenging to express myself verbally?

 POhWER is an organisation offering information and support to those who may be marginalised due to disability, illness, social exclusion or other challenges and therefore may not be able to be heard or to express their views.
-Check here for whether the service is available in your area and also make a referral.
+Find out whether the service is available in your area and how to make a referral.

 The Advocacy Project provides contacts to advocates who can help people speak up and make decisions about their health, wellbeing and social care.
 Get support from an advocate here.